Main Site Navigation

 If so, you may be interested in Neighborhood Assistance Program (NAP) tax credits.
 Unlike a tax deduction, NAP credits are applied to your Indiana state tax liability - the bottom line taxes owed after all deductions are taken.

-This year, Bethany House has been awarded $18,100 in NAP credits by the Indiana Housing & Community Development Authority to be used to provide temporary housing, case management, and support to single women, married couples, and families.
+This year, Bethany House has been awarded $12,424 in NAP credits by the Indiana Housing & Community Development Authority to be used to provide temporary housing, case management, and support to single women, married couples, and families.
+In addition, Terre Haute Catholic Charities Foodbank has been awarded $12,424 for emergency food assistance.

 For every dollar you give ($100 minimum) to Catholic Charities, you may receive up to 50% of the contribution as a direct tax credit on your Indiana state income taxes.